Copacabana Fort revolt: Political consequences

 Artur Bernardes assumed office as president in November with his authority shaken and contested and tried to consolidate his position.
 In his inaugural speech he made it clear that he would not accept changing the system from the outside in and promised not to act with rancor, but soon after he destroyed his opponents in the Republican Reaction.
 His focus was to pacify Pernambuco and dominate the dissident states (Bahia, Rio de Janeiro and Rio Grande do Sul).
-Continued political tension led to the expansion of the government's repressive capacity.
-The mandate of Artur Bernardes was authoritarian, with a state of siege in force for the most part and great demand for the activity of the political police.
+Continued political tension led to the expansion of the government's repressive apparatus.
+The government of Artur Bernardes was authoritarian, with a state of emergency in force for the most part of it and great demand for the activity of the political police.

-When he took office, the Republican Reaction was already diluted and the dissident oligarchies were looking for peace with the situation.
-In Rio de Janeiro, the results of the election for governor, in July 1922, and for the Legislative Assembly, in December, had been disputed between the supporters of Nilo Peçanha and the opposition, leading to the formation of two Assemblies.
+When he took office, the Republican Reaction was already diluted and the dissident oligarchies were looking for peace with the government.
+In Rio de Janeiro, the results of the gubernatorial election, in July 1922, and for the Legislative Assembly, in December, had been disputed between the supporters of Nilo Peçanha and the opposition, leading to the formation of two assemblies.
 The conflict served as a pretext for federal intervention in the state in 1923.
 The oppositionist Feliciano Sodré was elected without resistance in a new election.
-In Bahia, a conciliation candidate, Góis Calmon, was elected in December 1923 and his inauguration was guaranteed by the state of siege and federal military presence.
+In Bahia, a conciliation candidate, Góis Calmon, was elected in December 1923 and his inauguration was guaranteed by the state of emergency and federal military presence.
 In Rio Grande do Sul, the Revolution of 1923 broke out against the government of Borges de Medeiros.
-Artur Bernardes increased his authority by mediating the Pedras Altas Pact, in which the governor would not be entitled to re-election.
+Artur Bernardes increased his authority by mediating the Pact of Pedras Altas, in which governor Borges de Medeiros would not be entitled to re-election.

-Nilo Peçanha, despite being opposed to the military uprising, renounced his parliamentary immunity in order to be able to answer for what had happened, thus gaining the sympathy of public opinion.
-He assumed the legal defense of the rebels, remaining, in the view of the tenentistas, as the civilian leader of a hypothetical provisional government until his death in 1924.
+Despite being opposed to the military uprising, Nilo Peçanha renounced his parliamentary immunity in order to be able to answer for what had happened, thus gaining the sympathy of public opinion.
+He assumed the legal defense of the rebels, remaining, in the view of the tenentists, as the civilian leader of a hypothetical provisional government until his death in 1924.
 Borges de Medeiros also condemned the revolt.

 The revolt in 1922 was just the inauguration of a phase of military insurrections that would last until 1930.
 The government did not pacify the barracks.
 Lieutenant revolts would continue in 1924, 1925 and 1926, such as the 1924 São Paulo Revolt and the Prestes Column, but none of them managed to remove the president.
 Tenentism became one of the foci of opposition to the political environment of the First Brazilian Republic.
 In 1924, the lieutenants became more politically aware, and their own identity emerged.
 Tenentism represented middle-class concerns against the coffee oligarchies and their allies, advocating for a moralization of politics imposed from the top down, with a strong central government, contrary to regionalism and corruption.